Skip to Content

 03. Who Is at Risk?

-Who Is at Risk of Exposure on Ships?
+Who Is at Risk of Asbestos Exposure on Ships?

-Family members of these workers and military service members also risked secondary exposure.
+Family members of these workers and military service members were also at risk of secondary exposure.
 Workers could unknowingly bring home asbestos fibers on their person.

 Occupations at Risk of Asbestos Exposure on Ships